Lande21/RolandeU.github.io/README.md

 ***Date : September 9th,2024 *** GPM Grad school ,Monday, i went to church!!!
-Congratulations for finishing 2nd week! its the second of the month!
+Congratulations for finishing 2nd week! its the second week of the month!
 # RolandeU.github.io

 A portfolio GitHub webpage with a few bits of my work throughout my career.
 And daily journal logs....